MOACChain/MOAC-DOCS/Docs/subchain/atomicswap.rst

 Atomic Swap of MicroChain tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MOAC MicroChain can have their own tokens and these tokens can be swapped with MotherChain native token moac or other ERC20 token.

-MOAC supports three types of Atomic Swaps.
+MOAC supports two types of Atomic Swaps

 Atomic Swap of moac (ASM)
 ------------------------